-Eighteen hours of general education and computer literacy are required to complete the Associate of Applied Science degree.
-A student may distribute these 18 credit hours over a typical four-year apprenticeship program or can complete all of them in one or two semesters if his or her schedule allows.
+Eighteen hours of general education and additional three hours of computer literacy are required to complete the Associate of Applied Science degree.
+A student may distribute these21 credit hours over a typical four-year apprenticeship program or can complete all of them in one or two semesters if his or her schedule allows.